apache/doris-website/versioned_docs/version-2.0/admin-manual/cluster-management/upgrade.md

    echo "metadata_failure_recovery=true" >> ${DORIS_NEW_HOME}/conf/fe.conf
    ```

-d.
-Copy the metadata directory doris-meta of the online environment Master FE to the test environment
+4. Copy the metadata directory doris-meta of the online environment Master FE to the test environment

     ```shell
     cp ${DORIS_OLD_HOME}/fe/doris-meta/* ${DORIS_NEW_HOME}/fe/doris-meta
     ```

-e.
-Change the cluster_id in the VERSION file copied to the test environment to 123456 (that is, the same as in step 3)
+5. Change the cluster_id in the VERSION file copied to the test environment to 123456 (that is, the same as in step 3)

     ```shell
     vi ${DORIS_NEW_HOME}/fe/doris-meta/image/VERSION
     clusterId=123456
     ```

-f.
-In the test environment, run the startup FE
+6. In the test environment, run the startup FE

 - If the version is greater than or equal to 2.0.2, run the following command

   ```shell
   sh ${DORIS_NEW_HOME}/bin/start_fe.sh --daemon --metadata_failure_recovery
   ```
 - If the version is less than 2.0.2, run the following command
    ```shell
    sh ${DORIS_NEW_HOME}/bin/start_fe.sh --daemon
    ```

-g.
-Observe whether the startup is successful through the FE log fe.log
+7. Observe whether the startup is successful through the FE log fe.log

     ```shell
     tail -f ${DORIS_NEW_HOME}/log/fe.log
     ```

-h.
-If the startup is successful, it means that there is no problem with the compatibility, stop the FE process of the test environment, and prepare for the upgrade
+8. If the startup is successful, it means that there is no problem with the compatibility, stop the FE process of the test environment, and prepare for the upgrade

     ```
     sh ${DORIS_NEW_HOME}/bin/stop_fe.sh
     ```

-2. BE Compatibility Test
+##### BE Compatibility Test

 You can use the grayscale upgrade scheme to upgrade a single BE first.
 If there is no exception or error, the compatibility is considered normal, and subsequent upgrade actions can be performed

 ### Upgrade process

-:::tip Tip
+:::tip

 Upgrade BE first, then FE